luhi1/luhi1/README.md

 * I am learning about cybersecurity as I am deeply passionate about anonymity and digital privacy.

-* I am currently working on a utility for creating fork-bombs (so if you're a pentester give it a shot 😉) based on my promposal 2025.
+* I am currently working on hosting a chat application for a (currently private) webserver for use in our club.

 ## My Tech-Stack